Not Just Another Neck Strap

 Less to Get in the Way

-A funny thing happened when we created our M1-Series quick-release camera straps — a lot of people who’d been diehard quick-release proponents put one of our quick-release straps on their camera, and never took it off!
+A funny thing happened when we created our M1-Series quick-release camera straps — a lot of people who thought they needed quick-release put one on their camera — then never took it off!
+Inspired by this, we developed the F1…

-If you need quick-release, buy an M1a.
-If you don’t, the F1 is stronger and harder-wearing, without additional bulk.
+If you need quick-release, and have a smaller camera, consider our M1a.
+If you don’t, the F1 is much stronger and harder-wearing, without additional bulk.
 In fact, It’s strong enough to be used with any camera and lens you own.

 Light, Strong & Built to Last